 Amartya Sen is Thomas W. Lamont University Professor, and Professor of Economics and Philosophy, at Harvard University and was until recently the Master of Trinity College, Cambridge.
 He has served as President of the Econometric Society, the Indian Economic Association, the American Economic Association and the International Economic Association.
-He was formerly Honorary President of OXFAM and is now its Honorary Advisor.
 Born in Santiniketan, India, Amartya Sen is an Indian citizen.
-He was the Drummond Professor of Political Economy at Oxford University, and is a Distinguished Fellow of All Souls.
+He was the Drummond Professor of Political Economy at Oxford University, and a Fellow of All Souls College.

 Amartya Sen’s books have been translated into more than thirty languages, and include Choice of Techniques (1960), Collective Choice and Social Welfare (1970), Choice, Welfare and Measurement (1982), The Standard of Living (1987), Development as Freedom (1999), Identity and Violence: The Illusion of Destiny (2006) and The Idea of Justice (2009).
 His research has ranged over a number of fields in economics, philosophy, and decision theory, including social choice theory, welfare economics, theory of measurement, development economics, public health, gender studies, moral and political philosophy, and the economics of peace and war.